NetApp-StorageGRID/Windows-Deployment-Tools/README.md

 ## PowerShell Scripts

-### deploy-storagegrid.psm1
+### install-storagegrid.psm1
-PowerShell module for installing Deploy-StorageGRID command.
+PowerShell module for installing the **Install-StorageGRID** command.
+Deploy-StorageGRID is an alias for Install-StorageGRID.
 Usage:
-&nbsp;&nbsp;&nbsp;&nbsp;Import-Module .\deploy-storagegrid.psm1
+&nbsp;&nbsp;&nbsp;&nbsp;Import-Module .\install-storagegrid.psm1
-&nbsp;&nbsp;&nbsp;&nbsp;Get-Help Deploy-StorageGRID -Full
+&nbsp;&nbsp;&nbsp;&nbsp;Get-Help Install-StorageGRID -Full

-### deploy-storagegrid.example.ini
+### install-storagegrid.example.ini
-Example configuration file for use with Deploy-StorageGRID
+Example configuration file for use with Install-StorageGRID

 For a detailed explanation of the INI file, see the *deploy-vsphere-ovftool.sample.ini* file in the *vsphere* directory of the standard StorageGRID Webscale distribution.
 This file is meant to be compatible with that format.